gmod-integration/docs/docs/introduction.md

 ## How to use it?

 Follow the [getting-started](/getting-started/installation) page to install and setup the discord bot and the gmod addon.
-And to personalize our service, you can follow the [guide](/guide/connect_server) page.

 ## Support